 All Vanderli Augusto Rodrigues wanted to do in United States was to work hard and save enough money to buy his own house and give his parents a more comfortable life Brazil.

 In the early morning hours of April 15, Rodrigues’ plans were cut short, literally – he was murdered with a single stab wound to the chest in the kitchen of the one-bedroom apartment he shared with other five men.
 Only one of the roommates was not at the apartment when the murder occurred, shortly before 2:11am; the other four told Danbury police they were asleep.

+They were awakened by the sound of a thud when Rodrigues’s body hit the floor and realized soon after, that Laudimilson Teixeira, one of the roommates, was gone.
 Just seven hours after the first 911 call that had reported the assault, another call and a tip through the emergency line alerted police that Teixeira was in hiding in a basement apartment less than 60 feet (18 meters) from the crime scene.

 Teixeira, 29, was charged with murder and held at the Danbury jail on $1 million bond.
 According to information given at his arraignment on April 16, Teixeira was born in Brazil and came to the United States 2-1/2 years ago.
 He is due back in court April 30, and a probable cause hearing is set for May 30.
 A roommate, in a phone interview with the Tribuna, said that Rodrigues was the “last person on earth” that he imagined would die a violent death.